dimsamaras/pois-test/README.md

 #### c.
 Category

 POST localhost:81/api/category/create
-   - accepts: name, Authorization (JWT token provided from login) in the header
+   - requires: name, Authorization (JWT token provided from login) in the header
    - returns: Status code 201,503 along with the newly created id and a message

    ```sh